Student Success & First-Year Experience

-First-Year Experience assists incoming students with their transition to Tiffin University through numerous programs, services, and resources.
+The Office of Student Success and First-Year Experience (FYE) assists incoming students with their transition to Tiffin University through programs, services, and resources designed to prepare and support them socially, personally and academically.
 Our goal is to coordinate first-year programming that significantly improves the college experience, enhances student satisfaction, and encourages engagement early in the collegiate career.

 Peer Mentor Program